YonoHub/YonohubDemos/README.md

 This repository gives you access to the latest demos from Yonohub that we release regularly with our articles on [Medium](https://medium.com/yonohub) and [LinkedIn](https://www.linkedin.com/showcase/yonohub/)

-If you liked this article, please consider following us on Twitter at @yonohub, email us directly, or find us on LinkedIn. we’d love to hear from you if we can help you or your team with how to use YonoHub.
+If you liked our demos, please consider following us on [Twitter](https://twitter.com/YonoHub), email us on advocates@yonohub.com, or find us on [LinkedIn](https://www.linkedin.com/showcase/yonohub/). we’d love to hear from you if we can help you or your team with how to use YonoHub.